Matrix-citizen/birthday-reminder/README.md

 # Birthday reminder

-An element of the project, using React.js ('useState' hook)
+An element of a project, using React.js

 ## Usage